 You need to be prepared with a short, clear answer.
 This could include your philosophy and experience, but Realtors really want to know what you can do for them.
-So as you practice your go-to pitch, make sure it includes how you work to make agents’ lives easier.
-Whether it’s a lightning-fast turnaround on appointments, modern online scheduling, or tools that make it easy for agents to create a list of fixes for negotiations, you need to tell them what you offer and how it will streamline their busy lives.
+So, as you practice your go-to pitch, ensure it includes how you work to make agents’ lives easier.
+Whether it’s a lightning-fast turnaround on appointments, modern online scheduling, or tools that make it easy for agents to create a list of negotiation fixes, you must tell them what you offer and how it will streamline their busy lives.

 When crafting your answer, give yourself just three sentences to explain what you do and how it helps agents succeed.
 You can do this in writing, or you could record yourself saying it.
 Either way, take the time to be very intentional about your pitch and what you include.
 You should also practice for friends and family to get comfortable delivering this little speech before you take the show on the road.

 Target new agents